codio-content/Coding_with_Javascript-Numeric_and_string_expressions/.guides/content/Inputs-and-Outputs-69dc.md

 The way you handle inputs and outputs is very similar to Flode.

-Press the button below to run the code on the left.
+Click the button below to run the code on the left.
 The results of the program will appear just below the button.

 {Run the code on the left}(node content/1-intro/io-debug.js 6 7 8)